Singapore city's sunset view with a beautiful river in front.

 Image Credit : static.wanderon.in

-For a high dose of a thrill seeker, G-Max Reverse Bungy in Clarke Quay is the right place for a real adventure.
-Expect heart-pounding moments as you propel yourself to 60 meters in the air at a speed of 200 km/h, making this an exciting activity to do in Singapore.
+For a high dose of thrill, G-Max Reverse Bungy in Clarke Quay is the right place for a real adventure.
+Expect heart-pounding moments as you propel yourself to 60 meters in the air at a speed of 200 km/h, making this an exciting activity in Singapore.

 3. AJ Hackett Sentosa – Bungy Jump & Giant Swing